Sanjay-Shr/DevOps_Challenge/README.md

 Understood how Docker CLI interacts with the Daemon, which uses containerd to create and manage containers.
 Also created a Docker Hub account and installed Docker Desktop for upcoming hands-on sessions.

+### Day 39 – Fixing Docker Daemon Issue and Learning Docker Images

+Resolved a Docker Daemon issue preventing Docker commands from running by updating group permissions and restarting the service.
+Verified successful Docker CLI operations and began learning about Docker Images — blueprints that define how containers are built.
+Understood the flow from Dockerfile → Image → Container.

 ---

 ## How to Use This Repo